laco57/AI-Robotic-arm/README.md

 try out the app and if everything is working we can move on

-#Next step actually making the arm
+## Making the arm
 The arm consists of a square base, a shoulder and head.I included 2 stl files one for the body one for the head you can either print those out or easily recreate it from lego/cardboard.
-Although you shouold really watch your servo weights since a cardboard arm will need lighter servos then a lego one obviously.
+Although you shouold really watch your servo models since a cardboard arm will need lighter servos then a lego one obviously.
 I will have a youtube video (maybe its even out by now) where i show closer look of the arm.

-#Now to set up the microcontroler
+## Now to set up the microcontroler
 The last step is to set up your microcontroller of choice (i am using a esp32 but it works with all). just load the reciever code on to your microcontroller and keep in mind if you are using something else then a esp you will have to tweak a few stuff (for example baud rate is 9600 for arduino not 115200)